keboola/developers-docs/extend/registration/deployment.md

 This code will tag your image with the relevant tags (`latest` and the tag of the build) and push them to our registry.
-Finally, it will update the application in Developer Portal to use the current tag.
+Finally, it will update the application in the Developer Portal to use the current tag.
 This means that the new version of the application is immediately deployed into KBC.

 This sample deployment script uses the [Developer Portal CLI](https://github.com/keboola/developer-portal-cli-v2)